Data Center Cooling

 Chiller

-• Produces chilled water via refrigeration process.
+- The data center chiller produces chilled water via refrigeration process.

-The principles of data center cooling—air delivery, movement, and heat rejection—are not complex, but these systems are.
+The principles of data center cooling (air delivery, movement, and heat rejection) are not complex, but these systems are.
 There are a number of smaller components like compressors, fans, and pumps, which shape the system’s operation and effectiveness.

 Even within the “traditional” generation, nothing is one size fits all; cooling solutions are often dependent on factors like room layout, installation densities, and geographic location.
 42U’s cooling technologies provide the data center manager with thorough product overviews, data on ROI, installation and commissioning, and objective product recommendation based strictly on user application, environment, and goals.